EliAndrewC/l7r/setting/l7r.md

 This Yasuki innovation was first deployed at the harbor of Friendly Traveler Village (then a major Yasuki trade hub) and proved sufficiently effective that Hantei the Tenth made it the empire-wide standard within a few years of its introduction.
 The system does not extend to counties: most county towns are not walled, and even those that are (typically along contested borders) generally do not see enough caravan traffic to justify the institutional overhead.
 All collection of import tariffs occurs at the provincial city or capital city tier.

 The **tariff rate structure** is patterned on the land-tax kick-up chain but with one critical difference: the daimyo's cut is the only negotiable piece.
-The maximum legal rate on any imported good is 20% of declared sales value, broken into 2% to the family daimyo + 3% to the clan daimyo + 5% to the Imperial center + up to 10% kept by the local daimyo.
+The maximum legal rate on any imported good is 20% of declared sales value, broken into 2% to the Family daimyo + 3% to the Clan daimyo + 5% to the Imperial center + up to 10% kept by the local daimyo.
 The 2%/3%/5% layer (10% of trade value) flows up the chain as non-negotiable kick-ups, just as land-tax kick-ups do.
 The daimyo's 10% is the only portion the local daimyo can discount, and discount it they do: most daimyo lower their portion by an aggregate ~5% across goods and origins (varying by trade-negotiation history with specific clans, families, and individual merchant houses), so the typical effective tariff is about 15% of declared sales value (10% kick-up layer + ~5% daimyo cut).
 Some goods and some origin combinations carry favorable rates as low as the 10% kick-up floor; others carry the full 20% if no preferential arrangement exists.

 A daimyo may declare zero local tariffs in emergency circumstances (famine relief, major military mobilization, response to a regional economic shock) to encourage emergency commerce - but the kick-up obligations are still tracked against the underlying trade volume, and the daimyo is personally responsible for making the equivalent kick-up payments to clan, family, and Imperial superiors out of their own treasury, with penalty interest assessed if the payments are made late.
 This is a rare but well-attested move, usually invoked by a daimyo whose domain has just suffered a flood, blight, or military disaster and needs to bring in supplies quickly without a tariff wall discouraging merchants.
 Bad daimyo have occasionally abused the emergency provision for non-emergency political reasons; the Imperial Treasurer's office prosecutes such cases vigorously when discovered.